BGMloop/sos-chatbot.github.io/README-tools.md

 2. Check that you're following the format shown in the examples.
 3. Try rephrasing your question to more clearly indicate which tool you want to use.

-For example, instead of asking "Tell me about the weather", try "What's the weather in London?"
+For example, instead of asking "Tell me about the weather", try "What is the current weather in New York City?"

 ## Tool Parameters